xuyiyang0409/docs/Voting-Mechanism/How-Voting-Works-In-NEO.md

 2. Right-click on the account -> `Vote`.

 3. In the Candidates field, enter the *Public Key*(found on the consensus node page) of the candidate to vote.
 You can enter multiple public keys separated by Line feeds.
-Note that each line cannot contain spaces, as shown in the following figure:
+Note that each line cannot contain spaces, as shown in the following image:

    <img src="https://raw.githubusercontent.com/taomo-eo/docs/master/Becoming_Consensus_Node/img/votemulti-EN.png" width="725">

    *Example: giving three candidates each 100000000 votes.*

 4. If the message of a transaction ID is displayed, then you have voted successfully.
 Again, you can check the number of votes for each candidate on the [consensus node page](https://neo.org/consensus).